ConsolidatedConnectionin UK

 Peaker Plants

 Many peaker plants operate for only a few hours per year and are currently used as backup assets only during the highest peak load times.
-They are the best candidates for surplus interconnection.
+They are the best candidates for consolidated connection.

 UK renewable plants have low capacity factors (9.4% solar, 27.7% wind) resulting in only 6-7% firm capacity value due to intermittency issues.
 Adding 4-hour battery storage can dramatically increase capacity value and utilization rates to levels comparable to baseload gas plants, effectively turning variable renewables into firm power resources.